Get Sensible is a project funded by Health Canada

 We know there is no single agreed upon model to cannabis education and that context matters.
 Even if a particular approach is considered exemplary in one context, it should always be adapted to local situations, rather than simply replicated.

-Sean (they/them) is a recent graduate of the University of Calgary’s Community Health Sciences Master of Science program with a specialization in Disability studies and hopes to eventually be a practicing physician.
+Sean (they/them) is a recent graduate of the University of Calgary’s Community Health Sciences Master of Science program with a specialization in Disability studies and starts medical school in July 2022.
 They are passionate about social justice, queer community, drug and sex work decriminalization and they are a proud local activist in the Calgary community.

 Sean has two beautiful cats, loves sunshine, dancing in their kitchen (what else is there to do during a pandemic) and eating all the vegan junk food.